umarmughal824/micromasters/README.md

 to the packages in ``./package.json``.
 If you've installed those packages and there are no ``./package.json`` updates, you can run this without the ``--install`` flag: ``./webpack_dev_server.sh``

-**DEBUGGING NOTE:** If you see an error related to node-sass when you run this script, try running ``yarn install`` again.
+**DEBUGGING NOTE:** If you see an error related to node-sass when you run this script, try deleting `node_modules` and running
+``yarn install`` again.

 #### 3) Build the containers